jayesbe/react-native-cacheable-image/README.md

 # react-native-cacheable-image
-An Image for React Native that will cache itself to disk.
+An Image component for React Native that will cache itself to disk.